-If you are the type who obsessively shops for every bargain, you probably took that same approach to buying your car insurance.
+If you are the type who obsessively shops for every bargain, you probably took that same approach to buy your car insurance.
 But did you leave money sitting on the table?
 Would taking defensive driving help you save even more on your insurance?

 While the savings aren’t as great as they once were, there are still discounts to be had for completing a defensive driving course.
-Auto insurance providers that offer defensive driving discounts save their policyholders anywhere from 2-10% on their premiums.
+Auto insurance providers that offer defensive driving discounts save their policyholders between 2-10% on their premiums.
 Depending on the carrier, these discounts generally remain in effect for three years and are eligible for renewal indefinitely.